Inzhenerka/docs.getdbt.tech/website/docs/docs/collaborate/query-page.md

 - Analysts can quickly construct queries to analyze sales performance metrics across regions and view results.
 - All users have a rich development experience powered by dbt Explorer's end-to-end exploration experience.

-DO WE WANT TO HAVE A 'HOW IT WORKS' SECTION SO WE CAN EXPLAIN ITS ENGINE?

 ## Prerequisites